 Step 1: Online Application

+The AGS online application process is powered by Ravenna.
+You will use this account to submit an application and supporting documents, register for admission events, and access an admission decision.
 Once you create or access your student profile account in Ravenna, you will select ‘Apply’ in the AGS portal.
 This allows access to complete the four key parts of the online application:

 - Shared Applicant Information Form